Boreas09/alexandria-docs/src/alexandria_storage/alexandria_storage-list-ListTrait.md

 fn pop_front(ref self: List<T>) -> SyscallResult<Option<T>>
 ```

 ### array

 Converts the List into an Array.
-If the list cannot be converted to an array due storage errors, an error is returned.  # ReturnsAn `Array<T>` containing all the elements of the List, encapsulated in `SyscallResult`.
+If the list cannot be converted to an array due storage errors, an error is returned.

+## Returns

+An `Array<T>` containing all the elements of the List, encapsulated in `SyscallResult`.

 Fully qualified path: `alexandria_storage::list::ListTrait::array`

 ```rust
 fn array(self: @List<T>) -> SyscallResult<Array<T>>
 ```

 ### storage_size